Kavyaml22/IR_Project/WebCrawler/Crawler/README.md

   Indexer ( Scikit-Learn based):
    - Success: Using the received HTML material, the indexer successfully creates an inverted index, computes TF-IDF scores, and saves the index in a pickle file.
    - Failure: The indexer may run into problems with document processing, text extraction, or index generation, which could result in an erroneous or insufficient index.
-   - Outputs: The Query Processor component uses the pickle file format that the indexer produces as its output, which is the inverted index.
+   - Outputs: The Query Processor component uses the pickle file format that the indexer produces as its output in the terminal itself, which is the inverted index.
    - Caveats/Cautions: The indexer should be built with memory utilization, disk space, and indexing efficiency in mind in order to properly manage large-scale indexing.

 Flask-based Query Processor: